LAT 8-year Source Catalog (4FGL)

-- Catalog entries include quality flags that indicate potential issues: any non-zero entry in the "Flags" column indicates that some inconsistency was seen during the analysis (see the table in the preprint for details).
+- Catalog entries include quality flags that indicate potential issues: any non-zero entry in the "Flags" column indicates that the source is affected by systematic errors (see the table in the preprint for details).
 Sources with these indicators should be used with great care.
 They correspond to significant excesses of photons, but such excesses can result from residual extended emission or confused source

 - The catalog analysis assumed point source emission for all but seventy-five extended sources, which were modeled using spatial templates and are indicated by an "e" following the name.
-Results for extended sources such as the LMC and Cen A are likely to not be representative of the total emission, and additional catalog point sources may appear near such objects.
+Results for extended sources such as the LMC and Cen A lobes are likely to not be representative of the total emission, and additional catalog point sources may appear near such objects.